 - No product is valuable - Value exists solely in the effects of a product's purchase, possession, use, and sale.

 - Purchase costs are not the only costs - A product's total cost may be significantly higher than its purchase price.
 Sometimes the difference can be substantial.

 - One-size-fits-all rarely fits all - Some products only appeal to a small number of potential buyers.
 Offering several variations may attract additional buyers.

 - Some competitors aren't obvious - Sometimes competitors look dissimilar or solve customer needs in very different ways.
 Often the most popular alternative to the purchase of a given product is the decision not to buy anything.

 - Pricing is powerful - A bad pricing strategy can kill a good product.
 A good pricing strategy can often resurrect a bad one.

-Imitation is not a sincere form of flattery - Effective pricing requires research and analysis.
-Copying a competitor's pricing may be quick and easy, but it involves neither research nor analysis.
+- Imitation is not a sincere form of flattery - Effective pricing requires research and analysis.
+Copying a competitor's pricing may be quick and easy, but it rarely works well.

 - Don't price low - If you are competing on price, you are probably marketing your product as a commodity.
 Don't sell commodities.
 Sell Premium products instead.